shawnxrx/BHLive/README.md

 4."recoding small video" function isn't used either

-5.use the "beauty & cuty face" function, just copy the .so files to the
+5.use the "beauty & cuty face" function, just copy the .so files to the project

 6.has imported the javaDoc